 This recipe of fish soup makes a flavorful homemade sopa de pescado, one of those dishes that we can eat any month of the year, regardless of the weather.
 Comforting, filling and surprisingly healthful, this is one of my favorite soups.

-A steaming bowl of sopa de pescado (fish head soup) is supposed to be a dish that "raises the dead", and -according to old wives- it improved the "animos" (energy), helped in the quick recovery of the strength, and restored the proper functioning of the female organs; and who knows what many other things.
-But grandma's homemade fish soup had a secret …
+A steaming bowl of sopa de pescado (fish head soup) is supposed to "raise the dead", in the word of Dominican grandmas, and -according to old wives- it improved the "animos" (energy), helps in the quick recovery of lost strength, and restores the proper functioning of the female organs; and who knows what many other things.

 About our recipe